soveda/CozmikC1zzl3/web-midi/README.md

 The editor supports eight custom slots, matching the firmware.
 Custom envelope names are kept in browser storage; the card stores the envelope shapes and performance settings.

+Import Lab prepares browser drafts only.
+Envelope Lab is the page that edits, auditions, sends, saves, and reads back envelopes and settings from the card.